urbit/docs/tutorials/hoon/arms-and-cores.md

 which has the core containing `+foo` in its context.
 So this is why `+foo` is in the scope of `+bar` but not vice versa.

-Let's take a look inside of `hoon.hoon`, where the standard library is located, to see how this is being used.
+Let's look inside `hoon.hoon`, where the standard library is located, to see how this is being used.

 The first core listed here has just one arm.
 ```hoon